Qbizinc/qbiz-wiki/training/Certifications/AWSCloudPractitioner.md

 title: AWS Cloud Practitioner
 description: This is the foundational AWS certification.
 Above this there are more focused certifications (e.g. ML Specialty).
 published: true
-date: 2021-07-30T21:59:46.218Z
+date: 2021-07-30T23:51:49.662Z
 tags: training, certification
 editor: markdown
 dateCreated: 2021-07-30T21:59:46.218Z
 ---

 # AWS Cloud Practitioner
 The AWS Cloud Practitioner certification is meant to validate cloud fluency and foundational AWS knowledge.
 The exam is 90 minutes, 65 questions, and costs $100.
+The exam covers:
+- Cloud Concepts (~26%)
+- Security & Compliance (~25%)
+- Technology (~33%)
+- Billing & Pricing (~16%)

 ## Preparation
 AWS provides excellent free preparation material online.
 A quick search should get you to the right place with a few clicks.